Legislative and Legal Resources

 - FACCC’s extensive list of federal priorities include accreditation, reauthorization of the Higher Education Act, funding for Perkins, campus safety, elimination of the so-called “Cadillac Tax” on health premiums, and eliminating the Social Security offsets, WEP and GPO.

-Last year, FACCC successfully sponsored AB 404 (Chiu) which provides the faculty and other community college stakeholders an opportunity to comment on the federal compliance of our system’s accreditor through an anonymous statewide survey conducted by the Chancellor’s Office.
+In 2015, FACCC successfully sponsored AB 404 (Chiu) which provides the faculty and other community college stakeholders an opportunity to comment on the federal compliance of our system’s accreditor through an anonymous statewide survey conducted by the Chancellor’s Office.
 The survey data will be transmitted to the federal government for use in its recognition process of accrediting agencies.
 AB 404 was signed into law on October 8, 2015.